sparkswap/broker/broker-cli/README.md

 ![Kinesis](./images/logo-black.png?raw=true)

-`kcli` - Kinesis Broker Command Line Interface
+`kcli` - SparkSwap Broker Command Line Interface
 ==============================================

-`kcli` is the standalone command line interface for the Kinesis Broker Daemon, and is a simple client for its gRPC-based API.
+`kcli` is the standalone command line interface for the SparkSwap Broker Daemon, and is a simple client for its gRPC-based API.

 Installation & Usage
 --------------------